 Schlosspark Schloss Morsbroich

 The Morsbroich Castle in Leverkusen, Germany, is a castle in Germany which dates back to the 14th century of German history.
-The first mention of the castle is from 1328, where it is mentioned as being owned by one John Moir von dem Brioche.
+The first mention of the castle is from 1328 when it is mentioned as being owned by one John Moir von dem Brioche.

 Perhaps more than most buildings in Germany, the castle has changed hands many times, falling into different ownership in successive regimes.
 The current form today is due to a renovation from the 18th century built in the baroque style; it was extended in the 19th century.

-The museum displays a vast collection of art from artists with different styles, nationalities, and backgrounds, all within the post-war, contemporary, modern art movement.
+The museum displays a vast collection of art from artists with different styles, nationalities, and backgrounds, all within the post-war, contemporary, and modern art movements.
 The works on display include over 300 paintings or sculptures.